 The full list of 2012 BRDC Annual Award Winners are as follows:

 First presented in 1929.
 The BRDC Gold Star is the Club’s premier annual award.
-It recognises the strongest performance of the year by a Member in International motor sport.
-Points are awarded according to a set formula.
+It recognises the strongest performance of the year by a Member in international motor sport.
+Points are awarded on a set formula.